apotitech/cis-rhel-ansible-playbook/README.md

 mireille
 # cis-rhel-ansible-playbook
 christine petite njembe
-Jeanne FOKO originally from Cameroon but live in Columbus OH
+Jeanne FOKO originally from Cameroon but live in Columbus OHIO